-5.5 Assessment of transformation methods and quality of assay data
+9 Assessment of transformation methods and quality of assay data

-This section summarizes the evaluation of the transformation methods of the publicly available assay data as well as the quality of the PRELIM crude assay data that results from these transformations (see section 4.3).
+This section summarizes the evaluation of the transformation methods of the publicly available assay data as well as the quality of the PRELIM crude assay data that results from these transformations (see section 5.5).
 Basically, this is a comparison between H/CAMS data and Crudemonitor data processed via PRELIM.
 First, the deviations between the H/CAMS and PRELIM assay parameters values for each crude in each crude assay parameter are discussed including the opportunities for improvement.
 The quality of the data is analyzed based on how differences between PRELIM assay information and the information reported for H/CAMS affect precision and interpretation of PRELIM GHG estimates.
-You can learn more about the deviation between the H/CAMS and PRELIM GHG each crude in Abella (2012; Table 12, Appendix C).
+You can learn more about the deviation between the H/CAMS and PRELIM assay parameters are discussed to PRELIM GHG estimates.
+You can learn more about the deviation between the H/CAMS and PRELIM assay parameters are discussed to parameters values for each crude in Abella (2012; Table 12, Appendix C).

-5.5.1 Assessment of transformation methods
+9.1 Assessment of transformation methods